The Sword of Summer: Prophecy

 Ere Sword of Summer unbinds the beast.

 The first line of the prophecy was initially taken as confirmation that Magnus was unfit for duty as an einherjar; later, Odin interprets it to mean that Loki chose the wrong hero to manipulate.
 The second line refers to how Magnus manages to leave Valhalla despite claims that the hotel is impossible to escape.
-The final two lines describe how Sumarbrander was fated to free Fenris (as it did before rebinding him), and how the one day of the year where Fenris' island can be reached by a mortal was exactly nine days from the date the prophecy was given.
+The final two lines describe how Sumarbrander was fated to free Fenris (as it did before rebinding him), and how the one day of the year when Fenris' island can be reached by a mortal was exactly nine days from the date the prophecy was given.

 Composition and marketing

 During Riordan's book tour for The House of Hades, he announced that he was writing a Norse mythology series that would take place in Boston.
 He also stated that his plans for the setting were unrelated to his recent move to the city, although living in Boston made researching for the series less difficult.
 On September 23, 2014, Riordan broadcast a webcast from the Empire State Building and announced the name of the series: Magnus Chase and the Gods of Asgard.

 The title of the first book, The Sword of Summer, was revealed in the final page of The Blood of Olympus.
 On June 18, 2015, the cover and the second chapter were released on USA Today.
 The first five chapters were revealed on September 28, 2015.
 To prepare readers for the new book, Riordan posted images of Norse vocabulary words on his Twitter account starting August 28, 2015, along with the hashtag #norsecrashcourse.
 Words such as Valhalla, Ragnarok, and Yggdrasil were all included and defined.

 In the months preceding The Sword of Summers publication, Disney-Hyperion and Rick Riordan advertised even more heavily for the new book.
 Riordan embarked on a tour across the U.S., speaking to hundreds of fans on each stop of his tour.
 An online myth-writing competition was sponsored by Scholastic just before the novel's publication, with the grand prize of a "virtual visit" from Rick Riordan.
 Finally, Riordan signed 10,000 copies of The Sword of Summer, to be distributed on Black Friday at Barnes & Noble stores nationwide, as yet another massive advertising campaign.